divanvisagie/nocol/README.md

 # nocol

-**nocol** is a tool that streams text from a command with the colors stripped from it.
-While other tools like `ansi2txt` exist, **nocol** supports streaming logs instantly, avoiding long pauses that occur when other tools wait to fill their buffer before writing to something like `tee`. **nocol** was specifically developed to address the use case of piping logs from a Node.js service into a log file in `/tmp` to make them easier to search inside NeoVim.
-This makes it ideal for working with program runners like Cargo or Yarn that output colored logs.
+**nocol** is a command-line tool designed to stream text output from commands, stripping away any embedded ANSI colour codes.
+Unlike other tools like `ansi2txt`, **nocol** streams logs instantly, avoiding the long pauses typical of tools that buffer before writing to `tee` or other destinations.
+This makes **nocol** perfect for scenarios where you need real-time log processing, such as piping logs from a Node.js service into a log file in `/tmp` for easier searching within NeoVim.
+It's particularly handy for use with program runners like Cargo or Yarn, which produce coloured log outputs.

 ## Installation